linghuajiang/GIANT/README.md

-# SAINT - Sequence and Accessibility to Infer Nascent RNA Transcription
+# GIANT - Genomic sequence Integrated with chromatin Accessibility or inferring Nascent Transcription

-SAINT is a deep learning model for predicting cell type-specific nascent RNA transcription profiles from genomic sequence and chromatin accessibility.
+GIANT is a deep learning model for predicting cell type-specific nascent RNA transcription profiles from genomic sequence and chromatin accessibility.

 This repository currently provides the core model implementation and training code used for SAINT.
 Additional documentation, preprocessing workflows, inference code, and pretrained model weights will be added in future updates.

 ## Installation

-SAINT was developed and tested with:
+GIANT was developed and tested with:

 * Python 3.9.7
 * PyTorch 2.5.0